zonemaster/zonemaster/docs/internal-documentation/distrib-testing/Ubuntu-build-environment.md

 1. Git work on the Zonemaster repositories.
 2. Creating distributing packages for testing or uploading to CPAN.
 3. Creating Docker imaging for testing or uploading to Docker Hub.
-4. Updateting PO files (translation).
+4. Updating PO files (translation).
 5. Generating the files listed in the [utils README].

 ## Instructions